RoaldNakstad/NorwegianPowermeterHANinterface/README.md

 # NorwegianPowermeterHANinterface
 A python script that decode values from norwegian electrical powermeters and store values in files

-Runs on a Rasperry Pi with a M-Bus USB interface connected to HAN-port.
+Runs on a Raspberry Pi with a M-Bus USB interface connected to HAN-port.